bermudi/conventional-commits-unofficial/README.md

 ### When should I use `spec:` vs `docs:`?

-Use `spec:` for documents that define *requirements* or *decisions* that will govern future code changes (e.g., ADRs, OpenSpec proposals, API contracts).
+Use `spec:` for documents that define *requirements* or *decisions* that will govern future code changes (e.g., ADRs, RFCs, API contracts).
 Use `docs:` for documentation that *describes* existing behavior (e.g., README updates, user guides, inline comments).

 ### Do I need to use `Spec-Ref` for every implementation commit?

-No. `Spec-Ref` is RECOMMENDED but not required.
-It's most valuable in teams using AI coding assistants or formal spec-first workflows.
-For small changes or solo projects, a simple `feat:` or `fix:` without `Spec-Ref` remains perfectly valid.
+No. `Spec-Ref` is OPTIONAL.
+It's most valuable in teams using formal specification systems or AI coding assistants that can automatically load referenced documents.
+For small changes, solo projects, or teams without formal specs, a simple `feat:` or `fix:` without `Spec-Ref` remains perfectly valid.

 ---